 “It’s delightful, it’s delicious, it’s bonkers” – Limelight

-Officer Marcus Moscowicz is a small-town policeman with dreams of making it to detective.
-One fateful Christmas Eve, shots ring out at the surprise Christmas-birthday party of Great American Novelist Arthur Whitney (‘cause he was born on Christmas), and the writer is killed…fatally.
-With the local detective caught up doing last-minute gift shopping, Marcus jumps at the chance to prove his sleuthing skills—with the help of his silent partner, Lou.
+The story of “Murder for Two” is marked by playful intrigue.
+Officer Marcus Moscowicz is a small-town policeman who dreams of being promoted to detective.
+One fateful Christmas Eve, shots ring out at the surprise Christmas-birthday party of the Great American Novelist Arthur Whitney, and the writer is “fatally killed”.
+With the local detective caught up doing last-minute gift shopping, Marcus jumps at the chance to prove his sleuthing skills, with the help of his silent partner, Lou.
 Did Dahlia Whitney, Arthur’s scene-stealing wife, poison the eggnog?
 Or was it the celebrated star of The Nutcracker, Barette Lewis?
 Whodunit??
-You’ll have to come along and find out!
+You’ll have to come along to find out!

 Director Richard Carroll